MacPaw/symfony-otel-bundle/docs/docker.md

-# 🐳 Docker Setup for Symfony OpenTelemetry Bundle Testing
+# 🐳 Docker Development Environment

-This Docker Compose setup provides a complete environment for testing the Symfony OpenTelemetry bundle with Grafana Tempo for trace collection and Grafana for visualization.
+This guide covers setting up the complete Docker development environment for the Symfony OpenTelemetry Bundle, including performance optimization for gRPC compilation and troubleshooting common issues.

 ## 🏗️ Architecture